Dennis Johnson: Seattle SuperSonics (1976–1980)

 Johnson and the Sonics got their revenge in the 1978–79 season.
 After clinching the Pacific Division with a 52–30 record, the team met the Bullets again in the 1979 NBA Finals.
 After losing Game 1, the Sonics won the next four games to take the finals series, helped by Johnson who averaged almost 23 points along with six rebounds and assists per game.
 He scored 32 points in a Game 4 overtime victory, and was named NBA Finals MVP.
 It was during this season that Johnson established himself as one of the best guards in the league; he averaged 15.9 points and 3.5 assists per game, and made his first All-Defensive First Team and All-Star Game appearance.

 During the following season, Johnson averaged 19.0 points and 4.1 assists, appeared in his second All-Star Game and was named to the All-Defensive First Team and All-NBA Second Team.
 The Sonics, however, lost in the Western Conference Finals to the Lakers, who had Hall of Famers Jamaal Wilkes, Magic Johnson and Kareem Abdul-Jabbar.
 Because of the abundance of talent on the Sonics team, Johnson later called this loss one of the worst disappointments of his professional career.

 Coach Wilkens grew tired of Johnson, who often clashed with him and was perceived as a growing liability to the team.
 At the end of the season, Johnson was traded to the Phoenix Suns for Paul Westphal and draft picks.
-The Sonics' record was 22 games worse the next season despite the addition of Westphal.
+The Sonics' record was 22 games worse the next season despite, or perhaps because of, the addition of Westphal.